paphko/mmm-weatherchart/README.md

 			city: 'Duisburg', // as determined above
 			updateInterval: 60 * 60 * 1000, // update every hour
-			hideBorder: true, // whether or not a border with city name should be shown }
+			hideBorder: true, // whether or not a border with city name should be shown
+			negativeImage: true, // whether or not the default white image should be inverted
+			// mmDirectory: "/home/pi/MagicMirror/" // required for caching; adjust if it differs }
 	},
 ]